gabops/terraform-module-github-repositories/README.md

 | terraform | ~> 1.0 |
 | github | ~> 5.0 |

-## Values

-Configuration passed to modules and resources is declared in the file [values.tfvars](./values.tfvars).
-This file **must be** treated as the source of truth for the configuration of the infrastructure.
-Configuration values **must not** be declared anywhere else other than in this file!

 ## Development

 - This project uses [Semantic Versioning](https://semver.org/).